fbpx

 1) Receding gums and gum disease

-Visiting our dentist in NE Calgary to ensure your gums are in good health is essential to promote your oral health.
+Visiting our dentist in NE Calgary to ensure your gums are healthy is essential to promote oral health.
 Smoking cigarettes and vapes can highly damage the cells in your mouth, and a dentist may have trouble treating these issues.
 Your gum and tongue will be negatively affected because nicotine causes blood vessels to shrink, and less blood is delivered to mouth tissues.
-This may result in receding gums and cause infections and other oral health complications.
+This may cause receding gums and infections, and other oral health complications.

 Nicotine may also lead to gum disease.
-Your dentist will be able to easily spot gum disease based on the visible irritation of the gums and the additional blood flow sent from the body to help treat the infection.
+Your dentist can easily spot gum disease based on the visible irritation of the gums and the additional blood flow sent from the body to help treat the infection.
 The longer it is left untreated, the higher the risk of other health issues.

 2) Worsens bad breath